 It’s all in the details.
 I basically track the initial number of shares I purchase and then I track the total number of shares I have which gives me the number of shares from my DRIP using simple math.
 I basically don’t include my DRIP shares in my ACB.
 My reason is simple, the DRIP is part of my profit and I want to track my profit.
 It’s comparable with a capital gains only investment where you don’t earn dividends, I compare my invested capitals with the overall profit.

 Surprisingly, I can’t track this in Quicken or Google Finance.
 I also double checked MSN Money and you can’t track it either with them.
 As a dividend investor, I consider the DRIP shares profits and I want to compare with my initial invested capital.
 Quicken provides the ability to track income versus stock appreciation and then combines the 2 in an ROI calculation which can be enough for some but not for me.
 The overall picture is what Quicken is good at but when you want to drill down in the details, it gets much harder.
-That’s why I track my dividend income (see my previous post on How To Track Dividend Income) and my dividend performance separately.
+That’s why I track my dividend income (see How To Track Dividend Income) and my dividend performance separately.
 I just need to look at it in a different view and it’s easy to do with a dividend tracker.